Zettlr/zettlr-docs/docs/en/academic/citations.md

 ## Changing the citation style

-Internally, Zettlr will always only use the APA-style to generate citations.
+Internally, Zettlr will always only use the Chicago-style to generate citations.
 Therefore, your previewed citations will always be "in-text," and never in footnote-style.
 This is meant as a convenience for you to simply see that everything works out.

 But of course you can also use different citation styles, depending on either the journal requirements for which you are writing, or your personal preferences.
 To change the style in which pandoc's citeproc will render your citations, you'll need to download the respective CSL-file.
 A very good starting point is the [Zotero style repository](https://www.zotero.org/styles).
 There you can search for specific citation styles, preview them and download them.